Exploratory trekking holiday in Mongolia

 Khovsgol lake is a deeply spiritual place to Mongolians, known as the Mother Sea, and while it’s a popular attraction, we can guide you to see its more local and human side.
 In Khovsgol a huge range of habitats meet here, including coniferous forests, steppe woodland, open steppe and mountains.
 This trip helps you get to know all these different areas.

 Each portion of this holiday is hosted by local people with who we work in long-term partnership, for a rich insight into the culture and life of northern Mongolia.
 It includes a 5-day trek deep into the spectacular Khoridol Saridag Mountains where you follow the migration grazing routes of the small ethnic group, the Darkhad.
 It also includes a festival organised by a local resident that celebrates Mongolian horsemanship and helps to promote and keep the skills alive from generation to generation.
-You also get to experience traditional herding life on a 2-day horse trek where you discover the forest steppe landscapes of this region ccompanied by local herder Baasanchuluu (Bambakh) in the area where Bambakh grazes his livestock.
+You also get to experience traditional herding life on a 2-day trek where you discover the forest-steppe landscapes of this region accompanied by local herder Baasanchuluu (Bambakh) in the area where Bambakh grazes his livestock.

 1 Reviews of Exploratory trekking holiday in Mongolia

 Reviewed on 01 Nov 2019 by Britta Solberg Salas